The admin_alias CL utility is used to manage additional Administrator-level accounts.

 Creates an additional Administrator account.

-Requires -email and -passwd options.
+Requires the -email, -passwd, and -contact options.

 or